Smith Style Guide

 temperature: Always use numerals, spell out "plus" and "minus" (do not use symbols), and spell out "degrees" (minus 20 degrees, 7 degrees below zero).

-offices on campus: Capitalize the full names of all administrative offices (Office of College Relations, Office of the Class Deans, Office of Human Resources); lowercase generic references (human resources).
+offices on campus: Capitalize the full names of all administrative offices (Office of College Relations, Office of the Class Deans, Office of Human Resources); lowercase generic references (human resources, human resources office).